bitcointranscripts/bitcointranscripts/bitcoin-explained/the-great-consensus-cleanup-revival.md

 Well, that is kind of one of the side goals of this proposal, I would say, is figuring out how we actually do soft forks and how we actually do Bitcoin upgrades.

+## Soft Fork Activation and Future of Bitcoin Upgrades

 Sjors: 00:49:02

 Exactly.